okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/SchemaApi.md

 # **UpdateApplicationUserProfile**
 > UserSchema UpdateApplicationUserProfile (string appInstanceId, UserSchema body = null)

-Partial updates on the User Profile properties of the Application User Schema.
+Update the default Application User Schema for an Application

 Partial updates on the User Profile properties of the Application User Schema.